ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

 # [REDACTED]
 ```

-Frankly as soon as I read that I was hooked, since I've rarely/never such a pwn challenge without the binary provided.
+Frankly as soon as I read that I was hooked, since I've rarely/never seen such a pwn challenge without the binary provided.
 However as anyone who has experience in heap-exploitation can/will tell you this Dockerfile itself is already a great hint.
 (We'll come back to that later)

 ## Playing with the service